 Planning for a Successful Book Club:

-- Start by announcing and inviting people to an interest meeting in the library at lunchtime, if you like.
-Making a simple flyer to tack up around the school helps.
+- Start by announcing and inviting people to an interest meeting in the library’s Microsoft Team called “Meetings in the Library.”
 Want Maggie to advertise it?
-Pop in to make the arrangements.
+Get into contact.
+Casey could place a posting at everyone’s dashboard in Canvas.

 - Share contact information with one another.
 Spend enough time to get to know names and interests.

-- Pick a location where you’ll meet (at H-B’s library? –the public library? –at Dunkin’ Donuts? –at specific homes?)
+- Pick a location where you’ll meet (online in the library’s “MS Team” location? –at Dunkin’ Donuts? –at specific homes?)

 - Develop your theme that would draw in like-minded readers.
 (For example: “Fans of Fantasy and Sci Fi” or “World War II Fiction for high schoolers.”
 Use it to have everyone invite a friend to the next meeting.)